During my latest mortgage refinance, the loan officer said that he hadn’t worked with a borrower with under an 800 credit score in over two years.

 A Good Credit Score After All

 I was worried that I was telling an untruth when my mortgage guy asked for my credit score.
-I really didn’t know for sure since the last time I checked was in 2015 during the failed refinance.
+But, I really didn’t know for sure since the last time I checked was in 2015 during the failed refinance.
 I just assumed it would stay about 800.

 It looks like I was truthful.
 Here’s my latest credit score of 804 according to Equifax.